HafizAhmedMoon/ngx-hooks/README.md

 ## `watch`

-It runs a watcher function when ever dependency/dependencies changes.
+It runs a watcher function when ever dependency or dependencies change.
+Dependency can be a reactive value or a getter function.

 ```typescript
 import { watch, observe, ref } from 'ngx-hooks';